NeuCol/neucol.github.io/README.md

-# Using the bibtex to yaml conversion tool: in the directory tools/bibtex2yaml do
+# bibtex2yaml - Convert BibTex files to yaml

+## Usage

+Copy your .bib file to neucol.github.io/tools/bibtex2yaml

+use the following command:

- python3 bibtex2yaml.py <filename.bib> <filename.yml>
+   python3 bibtex2yaml.py <filename>.bib <filename>.yml

+you should see a new file <filename.yml> in the directory.
+Append the generated file to _data/publications.yml

 ## Troubleshooting